CVEProject/cvelistV5/README.md

 #### Implementation Considerations:

 *Required Containers processing:*  After 7/31//2024, to retrieve all information about a reported vulnerability in the CVE Repository, tool vendors and community users will need to examine the CVE Record CNA Container and the CVE Program Container (if one exists).
 These two containers are minimally required to obtain the core information required by the Program.
-All other ADP constainers remain optional from a Program perspective.
+All other ADP containers remain optional from a Program perspective.

 *Potential for Duplicate References* The possibility of reference duplications is an artifact of having more than one organization providing references in separate locations.
 Downstream users will have to determine the appropriate way to resolve potential reference duplications between the CNA container and the CVE Program Container.